TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 33/Ezekiel 33.14.md

 ---

-Again, when I say unto the wicked, Thou shalt surely die; if he turn from his sin, and do that which is lawful and right;
+Again, when I say to the wicked, You shall surely die; if he turn from his sin, and do that which is lawful and right;